Today I’m going to show you step-by-step how to finally clean your green swimming pool (FAST).

-It may seem like the end of the world (or at least the summer) when your pool turns into a slimy green mess, but rest-assured, I’ve got you covered.
+It may seem like the end of the world (or at least the summer) when your pool turns into a slimy green mess, but rest-assured, pool owners, I’ve got you covered.

 If you follow these six simple steps to cleaning your green pool fast, I’ll have you back on your floatie in clean water in no time.

 Rob at Dengarden says “if you can see at least six to eight inches below the surface of the water, most likely the pool can be treated chemically.”

-If not, you will need to make your own decision about whether to drain the water or continue to try treatments.
+If not, you will need to make your own decision about whether to drain the water or continue to try chemical treatments.

-You'll first want to test your pool to get a good idea of how much it needs to be lowered.
+You’ll first want to test your pool’s pH to get a good idea of how much it needs to be lowered.

-There are lots of testing kits available (check out the best pool test kits) that range in cost from under $5 to well over $50, but a good kit like this one from AquaChek (click here to check the price on Amazon) will serve your purposes just fine.
+There are lots of testing kits for water chemistry available (check out the best pool test kits) that range in cost from under $5 to well over $50, but a good kit like this one from AquaChek (click here to check the price on Amazon) will serve your purposes just fine.

 Since your pool is green, we already know the chlorine level is probably way too low, so you can skip testing that if you’d like.

 The main thing you will be testing is the PH level.

-A healthy PH level for a pool is right around 7.5 (source), but for this project, we want it even lower—below 7.2.
+A healthy PH level for a pool is right around 7.5, but for this project, we want it even lower—below 7.2.

 This will keep the water from becoming even more cloudy in the following steps.